dimi-vo/cfk-resource-management/cp-demo-example/README.md

 # Goal

-Using [cp-demo](https://docs.confluent.io/platform/current/tutorials/cp-demo/docs/overview.html) we will create a topic, schema and give permissions to an user.
+Using [cp-demo](https://docs.confluent.io/platform/current/tutorials/cp-demo/docs/overview.html) we will deploy a cluster in Docker.
+Then we will create a k8s cluster using kind.
+There we will deploy the CFK operator and use that to manage the resources in the CP cluster.
+We will create a topic, schemas and role-bindings.

 ## Diagram